-Tattling can be a big issue in elementary classrooms.
-Often times, students are just trying to get each other in trouble for minor things like humming too loudly, so it can become second nature to brush aside these complaints.
-But sometimes students need to report more serious incidents, and it can be hard to separate tattling vs. telling when something’s really wrong.
+Tattling can be a big issue in elementary classroom, but, all to often, students simply don’t understand the difference between tattling vs telling.
+Sometimes, students are just trying to get each other in trouble for minor things like humming too loudly, so it can become second nature to brush aside these complaints.
+But sometimes students need to report more serious incidents, and it can be hard to separate tattling vs telling when something’s really wrong.

 Take some of the pressure off by giving your students a structured method to let you know what’s bothering them.